podipo/skella/README.md

 - template: source files like LESS and mustache templates
 - dist: the directory where the static and compiled files end up

+Note: Don't edit anything in /dist as it will be overwritten.
+Instead, edit the files in /templates or /static.

+The context data for the mustache templates lives in /templates/context.json.

+To update Bootstrap variables, edit /templates/variables.less.
+To enable or disable Bootstrap components, edit /templates/bootstrap.less.

-To run Bower install, compile the mustache templates and LESS files, and copy static files into /dist, run this:
+To run the Bower install, compile the mustache templates and LESS files, copy static files into /dist, and then concatenate and make sourcemaps run this:

 	grunt